 THE WORLD’S OTHER SIDE the alternate history about colonization and terrorism.

-Dan writes stories across the spectrum of fantasy, sci-fi, and alternate history, but all have to do with humor, romance, and clashing cultures.
+Dan writes stories across the spectrum of fantasy, science fiction, and alternate history, but all deal with the theme of clashing cultures, usually with romance and humor.
 He is represented by Jennie Goloboy of Red Sofa Literary Agency.
 Dan’s fiction has been published on 365 Tomorrows, Scifiideas, and the Prehistoric Times, and he is the editor for the English-language version of GAME TALE (by Nikola Raykov, this year’s Bulgarian winner in the “Best creator of children’s sci-fi or fantasy books” category at Eurocon 2014).

 People with very long memories might remember Dan’s high-school work on OPUS: Dinosaur and the Speculative Dinosaur Project.
 His dinosaur artwork has been displayed in the Lexington Children’s Museum and on the TV program Animal Icons: “Prehistoric Superstars” by Prometheus Entertainment/FtvS.